 2.1.1 Verify that all procurement schedules, shipping lists, manufacturer’s storage recommendations, installation manuals, and drawings have been forwarded to the designated machinery representative.

 2.1.2 Review weights, configuration, and method of shipping before arrival at the jobsite.
-Determine type of equipment required to unload the shipment, (that is, forklift, boom truck, crane, and so forth) and schedule accordingly.NOTE See Chapter 2—Rigging and Lifting, for further details.
-Care must be taken toensure that safe and appropriate rigging procedures are followed.
+Determine type of equipment required to unload the shipment, (that is, forklift, boom truck, crane, and so forth) and schedule accordingly.
+See Chapter 2—Rigging and Lifting, for further details.
+Ensure that safe and appropriate rigging procedures are followed.

 2.1.3 When specified, schedule the manufacturer’s representative for receiving inspection.
 Schedule user’s inspectors, where required, such as rotating equipment, instrument, and electrical engineers.